 Simple interest will be paid on the customer’s deposit, at the prevailing rate established by the Virginia State Corporation Commission.
 [8.c]

 Seasonal residents of High Knob, or residents leaving their homes unattended for an extended period of time, may request a temporary discontinuation of water service with a water shutoff at the meter.
 This is highly recommended to prevent damage and loss caused by leaks during the homeowner's absence.
 The minimum quarterly charge continues to apply during the period of temporary discontinuation of service.

 NOTE: Customers are prohibited by law from shutting off or restoring water service at the meter.
 The meter is the property of HKUI and may be operated only by HKUI employees or authorized representatives.
 [13.a]

 Customers desiring a temporary discontinuation of service should contact the HKUI office at 540-635-6131 to make arrangements.
 Please provide at least one week notice.
-When a customer requests a temporary discontinuation of water service, a fee of $25.00 covers both the shutoff and restoration of water service.
+When a customer requests a temporary discontinuation of water service, the fee covers both the shutoff and restoration of water service.
 This fee appears on the next water bill.
 Contact the HKUI office to arrange for restoration of service, at least two days in advance.

 Termination of Service

 Customers are requested to notify HKUI at least fifteen days in advance of their desire to terminate water service and close a water service account.
 The customer is responsible for all charges associated with the account up until the date of termination.
 A final meter reading will be made on the termination date, and a final bill will be mailed to the customer.